-Ask them Questions
+Ask Them Questions

 Describe Your Injuries Inclusively

 As you speak to the claims adjuster, avoid doing the following.
-They could affect your chances of getting compensated:
+They could affect your chances of getting compensated.

 Don’t Give Details of the Accident to the Adjuster

-Tactics Adjusters Use to Reduce Your
+Tactics Adjusters Use to Reduce Your Claim for Workers’ Compensation

 Refusing to Approve a Referral Physician

 The authorized treating physician (ATP) is your primary doctor when you first get treatment for a work injury.
-Once your doctor evaluates your condition, he may find that you need to see a specialist or another doctor.
-In some instances, the insurance company might not approve the referral.
-This could delay your treatment and make the situation more difficult.
-The insurance company should not do anything that may negatively affect your medical care.
+Once your doctor evaluates your condition, they may find that you need to see a specialist or another doctor.
+This requires the insurer to approve the new doctor before they begin paying for the treatment.

 Waiting Too Long to Approve Your Claim

-Unfortunately, the insurance adjuster may take a long time to approve your claim in the hopes that you will simply recover and go back to work and they won’t need to make a payment.
+Unfortunately, the insurance adjuster may take a long time to approve your claim in the hopes that you will simply recover and go back to work, and they will not need to make a payment.
 Consult with your attorney if your claim is delayed.

-Employer Offering Light Duty
+Employer Offering Light-Duty Work

-Sometimes an employer may informally tell you that if you return to work they will provide you with a light duty job.
-If you don’t take the offer, the insurance company may try to say that you were unreasonable and that you did not want to go back to work.
-Unless the employer goes through the correct process and gets the light-duty job approved first, you are not required to accept this offer.
+Sometimes, an employer may informally tell you that they will provide you with a light-duty job if you return to work.
+If you do not take the offer, the insurance company may try to say that you were unreasonable and did not want to go back to work.
+This is a frustrating workers’ comp adjuster trick.

 Taking Recorded Statements

 The insurance adjuster will speak to you to discuss the details of your accident and injury.
-Be aware that the statements they take will be recorded.
+Be aware that the statements they take are recorded.
 Recordings allow them to use your own words against you later in the workers’ compensation case.

 Not Allowing You to Change Doctors

-Get Help From a Workers’ Compensation Attorney
+Get Help from a Workers’ Compensation Attorney with Your Claim Today

-Workers’ compensation cases can be very complicated.
-Even those that seem straightforward can be complex and difficult to resolve.
-You need help from an experienced workers’ compensation lawyer.
-Your attorney understands how to resolve even the most difficult cases in a favorable way.
+Workers’ compensation cases are often very complicated.
+Even those that seem straightforward can become complex and difficult to resolve.
+Therefore, you need help from an experienced workers’ compensation lawyer.
+Your attorney understands how to resolve even the most complex cases favorably.
 Sometimes there is a simple fix to your situation that your lawyer will facilitate.